sal55/langs/MLang.md/Mfeatures.md

 ### Out of Order Definitions

-Functions can be defined in any order in a module.
-If a function F calls G(), and G is defined later on, you don't need a forward or prototype declaration for G.

 Actually, this also applies to other named entities, so you could for example choose to define all the local variables at the end of a function!
 Only `module` directives need to go at the top of the main module.

+### Qualified Type Names

+That is, where you need to type `F.T a, b, c` instead of `T a, b, c` because of a clash.
+Such types need a special mechanism which I have not fully implemented.

+The same goes for `typeof(T)`.

 ### Block Scopes

-A departure from most languages is that inside functions, there is only a single scope; there are no block scopes.
+There are no block scopes used inside my functions in either language.
 Further, there is a single name space (no crazy tag namespaces and even label namespaces of C).

 Since functions are best kept small, there is no real need for multiple scopes and overloading the same identifiers.